Projects

 Size of building: 100 sqm

 This house was the first project completed by the studio.
-The studio (at that time Håkan and Natasha) carried out both the design and the construction work.
-The house has gained a lot of attention and received a number of awards, including the Swedish Wood Award for the year 2000.
-The house is a leisure house for a couple in their sixties and was built for year-around use.
+The studio carried out both the design and the construction work.
+The house has gained a lot of attention and received a number of awards, including the Swedish Wood Award.
+The house is a leisure house and was built for a couple in their sixties.

 The building was thought of as a tool to help explore the qualities and sensations of the site and surrounding nature.
 Through conscious handling of the daylight on naked surfaces and shading laths, the mode of climate and weather outside always becomes present inside.